0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 **What happens on July 1st with lowers and other frames or receivers?**

 According to [this AR15.com post](https://www.ar15.com/forums/Hometown/Update-on-SHB-2555-background-check-for-firearms-OTHER/15-644955/), the FBI and the state have finally agreed to another extension and lowers will continue to be processed by the FBI on behalf of dealers.
-In addition, it appears the extension is indefinite pending implementation of the provisions of [HB 2555](https://app.leg.wa.gov/billsummary/?billNumber=2555&year=2020&initiative=False), so hopefully we don't face the same uncertainty again.
+According to [this more recent post](https://www.reddit.com/r/WA_guns/comments/hbmnwp/well_boys_and_girls_i_guess_we_all_have_more_time/), the extension will last until the state's new centralized background check system is available or January 31, 2023, whichever happens first.

 ## Curio & Relics